-How to Select Aluminum Oxide and Alumina Ceramics
+Aluminum Oxide and Alumina Ceramics Information

+Aluminum oxide (Al2O3) is a compound of aluminum metal and oxygen used in the alpha alumina structural form.
+It is commonly referred to as alumina, a white high-hardness ceramic.
+Fully-dense alumina can be translucent.
 Aluminum oxide and alumina ceramics have excellent wear characteristics, chemical resistance, compressive strength, high-temperature properties, and dielectric strength.
 They are used widely because of their versatility and low cost.
-Their main drawback is its relatively poor thermal-shock resistance due to higher coefficients of thermal expansion and lower thermal conductivity (compared to other pure ceramic materials).
+The main drawback is its relatively poor thermal-shock resistance due to higher coefficients of thermal expansion and lower thermal conductivity (compared to other pure ceramic materials).

-Types of Aluminum Oxide Ceramics
+Types of Aluminum Oxide and Alumina Ceramics

 Examples include calcium aluminate, sapphire, and alumina-zirconia.

-- Calcium aluminate (CaAlO3) is an aluminate ceramic used in refractory cements and shapes, as well as synthetic slag additions for metallurgical operations.
+Calcium aluminate (CaAlO3) is an aluminate ceramic used in refractory cements and shapes, as well as synthetic slag additions for metallurgical operations.

-- Sapphire is a high-purity and high-density, single-crystalline form of aluminum oxide that may contain chromia, titania, yttria, or other dopants.
+Sapphire is a high-purity and high-density, single-crystalline form of aluminum oxide that may contain chromia, titania, yttria, or other dopants.
 Sapphire is usually transparent or translucent.

-- Zirconia-toughened alumina (ZTA) and other zirconia-alumina ceramics are often used in wear applications as an intermediate solution between alumina and zirconia.
+Zirconia-toughened alumina (ZTA) and other zirconia-alumina ceramics are often used in wear applications as an intermediate solution between alumina and zirconia.
 ZTA offers increased fracture toughness over alumina at a lower cost compared to pure or high zirconia ceramics.

 Commercial Grades of Alumina